VenkatTeja/Un-trusted-website-blocker/README.md

 # Requirements
 1. Needs Python 3.
-Haven't tested on python 2.7 or earlier
+Haven't tested on python 2.7 or earlier **Supports MacOS as of now, but can easily be configured for other OS too.
+Need to just change the hosts path**
 # Setup
 1. Copy original hosts file to project directory and rename it as original_hosts
 2. Add the trusted public IPs in trusted_ips.json